magento/merchdocs/src/tax/vat-configure.md

 1. Ensure that there is a customer tax class that is appropriate to use with the VAT.

-   For this example, ensure that there is a customer tax class named Retail Customer.
-If Retail Customer does not exist, click <span class="btn">Add New Tax Rate</span>.
+   For this example, ensure that there is a customer tax class named "Retail Customer".
+If this tax class does not already exist, click <span class="btn">Add New Tax Rate</span>.

     ![]({% link images/images/configuring-vat-tax-zones-and-rates.png %}){: .zoom}
     _Set up customer tax classes_

 1. Enter the **Tax Identifier** for the new tax class.

-All tax rates displayed in the **Tax Rate** field of the **Tax Rule Information**, for each tax rules.
+   All tax rates are displayed in the _Tax Rate_ field in the _Tax Rule Information_ when you create tax rules.

 1. To set the zip code range (from / to) select the **Zip/Post is Range** checkbox.